majidv7/crypto-price-tracker/README.md

 # Crypto Price Tracker

-A Flask-based application that fetches top 5 cryptocurrency data (prices) from the Coinmarketcap API and exposes metrics for Prometheus & Grafana.
+A Flask-based application that fetches top 5 cryptocurrency prices from the CoinMarketCap API and exposes metrics for Prometheus & Grafana monitoring.

+---

 ## Usage